-Capital Gains Tax (Effective) - Colombia Compared to Latin America
+Capital Gains Tax (Effective) in Colombia compared to Latin America

 Colombia: Capital gains taxes (%).

 In arriving at effective capital gains tax rates, the Global Property Guide makes the following assumptions:

 - The property is directly and jointly owned by husband and wife;

 - They have owned it for 10 years;

 - It is their only source of capital gains in the country

 - It has appreciated in value by 100% over the 10 years to sale

 - The property was worth US$250,000 or 250,000 at purchase.